avinashbabudonthu/java/java-v2/docker/directives.md

 	* The ONBUILD directive
 	* The ENV Directive
 ------
+# ENV directive
-# The ENV directive in a Dockerfile can be used to set environment variables.
+* The ENV directive in a Dockerfile can be used to set environment variables.
 Environment variables are used to set environment variables.
 Environment variables are key-value pairs that provide information to applications and processes running inside the container.
 They can influence the behavior of programs and scripts by making dynamic values available during runtime.
 * Environment variables are defined as key-value pairs as per the following format:
 ```
 ENV <key> <value>